-The proprietary Cass Intermodal Price Index® (which does include fuel), increased 1.2% in August to 143.3, but is also showing signs of significant sequential retreat.
-Similar to our warnings about the Truckload Index earlier in the year, we are now predicting the Intermodal Pricing Index will also go negative in October, perhaps as early as September.
+The proprietary Intermodal Pricing Index (which does include fuel), increased a mere 0.1% in September, but is also showing signs of significant sequential retreat.
+Similar to our warnings about the Truckload Index earlier in the year, we began predicting the Intermodal Pricing Index will also go negative in October and remain negative through the end of the year.